Close button for feature banner

 When it comes to industry-specific stats, average Engagement Rates are a little lower.

-• Beauty Industry: 0.3% Engagement Rate.
+• Beauty industry: 0.2% Engagement Rate.

-• Publishing and Media Industry: 0.4% average Engagement Rate.
+• Publishing and Media industry: 0.4% average Engagement Rate.

-• Home Industry: 0.2% average Engagement Rate.
+• Home industry: 0.2% average Engagement Rate.

-• Luxury and Fashion Industry: 0.2% average Engagement Rate.
+• Luxury and Fashion industry: 0.2% average Engagement Rate.

-• Retail Industry: 0.2% average Engagement Rate.
+• Retail industry: 0.2% average Engagement Rate.

-Interestingly, the Media and Publishing Industry claims the largest number of average likes at 5.9K, which positively impacts their Engagement Rate average.
+Interestingly, the Media and Publishing industry claims the largest number of average likes at 5.9K, which positively impacts their Engagement Rate average.

 Instagram Reels Stats for Brands Based on Follower Size